Skip to content

 # ...

-Each Tenant Control Plane will get its own TLSRoutes with the respective hostnames, all routing through the same Gateway resource.
+Each Tenant Control Plane needs to use a different hostname.
+For each TCP, Kamaji creates a TLSRoutes resource with the respective hostnames, all TLSRoutes routing through the same Gateway resource.

 Additional Resources